Skip to main content

 To manage your own or other accounts, you first need to authenticate.
 Click the "Unlock" button in the top right corner and type your password.
 Note that you are required to be an administrator.
 If you're the only user on the system, then your account is an administrator by default.

-In the event the password provided is correct, the "Unlock" button will change to "Add User..."
+In the event the password provided is correct, the "Unlock" button will disappear and the "Add User" option will no longer be grayed out.

 Adding a user